schnorr/proglit/TD4.espec.md

 ## TD4: Combining RStudio and The Grammar of Graphics (of ggplot2)

-Within RStudio, the goal is to employ the grammar of graphics (ggplot2) to create **one plot** of some data set provided by the student.
-The Rmd (R markdown) file should be enriched with an explanation of the plot.
-Students can use the examples given during the class.
+Within RStudio (using a brand new R Markdown script), the goal is to employ the grammar of graphics (ggplot2) to create **one plot** of some data set provided by the student or the professors.
+Students can use the examples given during previous classes but are strongly encouraged to use fresh data.
+The Rmd (R markdown) file should be enriched with an explanation of the plot, showing what it represents.

 1. Installing ggplot2: either through the "Install" button in RStudio, or with this command in the console:
      `install.packages("ggplot2");`

    Then, you might take a look into the [Contents of the ggplot2 class](./TD4/TD4.Rmd).

 2. Select some data set
    - It can be some data of your choice